4/15/11

 Longmeadow schools are using dress codes to forbid girls showing bare midriffs and boys showing their underwear.
 In the mail today I got a tube that looked like a pipe bomb but it was an umbrella, my "free gift" from the Western Mass Regional Library System.

 Control Board on TV scolded the City Council for voting 5-4 against the changes to save money on insurance.
 Kateri Walsh called it a "philosophical vote."
-Francis Gagnon is always getting her picture in the paper.
+I have little use for Frances Gagnon and her Quadrangle friends.
+Fran Gagnon is always getting her picture in the paper.
 Does she own stock in it?
 Where is her graduate degree in history from?
 Where is Dick Garvey's degree in history from?

 Headed downtown and parked on Eliot St. by the rectory and walked down the hill to the School Department.
 Left some stuff with Burke's secretary and gave Pat Walsh my items for the School Committee.
 Then down to Court Square where the first thing I noticed was that the water fountain had been vandalized.
 It is a big tall cast iron replica of a Bartholdi-type fountain, looks like some football player pushed against the section above the basin that catches the water and bent it by five or six degrees.